josephmjjo/josephmjjo.github.io/_posts/2019-08-04-priorityqueue.md

-stack has disadvantages that all of the values have to move if you add or remove values cons of the queue are you can't find immediately location what you wish to remove or add So usually, we should use "Heap".
+stack has disadvantages that all of the values have to move if you add or remove values cons of the queue are you can't find immediately location what you wish to remove or add So usually, we should use "Heap". first
-In book, we write AdaptablePriorityQueue ADT
+In book, we write AdaptablePriorityQueue ADT to use PriorityQueue.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM3MDQyODY2OV19
+eyJoaXN0b3J5IjpbLTEwNDI5OTgwNTAsLTM3MDQyODY2OV19
 -->